 YOUR DELIVERY FOOTPRINT Reaching every UK letter box is obviously dependent on the access the postal system has to existing infrastructure; the available roads, the transport methods involved, for example.
 Most UK mail delivery services are shifting to fewer emissions across their fleets.
-Royal Mail has its own set of initiatives including: - Deploying more electric delivery vans - Maximising their use of rail to reduce domestic flights and road freight - Optimising their road distribution network and are exploring alternative fuels - Increasing the efficiency of their buildings, reducing electricity consumption and heat - Driving forward our highly impactful 'Feet on the Street' initiative, which helps keep emissions low by leveraging the unique capability of our 90,000 posties.
-Source: Royal Mail ESG Report, 2021 - 2022
+Royal Mail has its own set of initiatives including: - Deploying more electric delivery vans - Maximising its use of rail to reduce domestic flights and road freight - Optimising its road distribution network and is exploring alternative fuels - Increasing the efficiency of its buildings, reducing electricity consumption and heat - Driving forward its highly impactful 'Feet on the Street' initiative, which helps keep emissions low by leveraging the unique capability of its 90,000 posties